 Denmark © james j8246

-With all this water, it's not surprising that Denmark is very reliant on shipping and fishing; the country also has an important agricultural sector, though, and is famed in particular for its dairy products.
-Lovers of butter and cheese will enjoy a taste of Denmark!
+With all this water, it's not surprising that Denmark is very reliant on shipping and fishing.
+The country also has an important agricultural sector and is famed in particular for its dairy products.
+Lovers of butter and cheese will be sure to enjoy a taste of Denmark.

-Travel Guide powered by Word Travels, copyright © 2017 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.